PalmerEk/ADAHackerSpace/public/lessons/Solana_NFTs/en/Section_2/Lesson_2_Setup_NFT_Assets.md

+---
+title: Set up your NFT assets.
+---

 ### ✨ Create the NFTs of your dreams

 The Metaplex CLI offers a really simple way to tell your candy machine what NFTs you have available, for what price, and much, much more.
 At the end of the day, an NFT is a JSON payload that has some asset attached to it.
 Thats exactly what we are going to be making here.

 Metaplex gives an easy to follow format that will allow us to run one command to upload all our NFTs to a spot that will hold everything for us.
 Let's start by creating a folder to hold all of our NFT data.